Citation, DOI and article data

 Pelvic fractures can be simple or complex and can involve any part of the bony pelvis.
-Pelvic fractures can be fatal, and an unstable pelvis requires immediate management.
+Pelvic fractures can be fatal due to pelvic hemorrhage, and an unstable pelvis requires immediate management.

 Pelvic fractures can be seen in any group of patients.
 Like much trauma, there is a bimodal distribution with younger male patients involved in high-energy trauma and older female patients presenting after minor trauma.

 Patients tend to present following trauma with pelvic/hip pain.
-They will often be immobilised by ambulance crews on arrival and potentially have other life-threatening conditions associated with high-energy trauma.
+They will often be immobilized by ambulance crews on arrival and potentially have other life-threatening conditions associated with high-energy trauma.

 Most pelvic fractures result from trauma 3: